 Halifax, Ottawa, Oshawa, Toronto, Calgary, Edmonton.

-Regional, provincial and national forces have also faced the facts, acknowledging that they too have used biometric identification technologies like facial recognition.
+Regional, provincial and national forces are now facing the facts, acknowledging that they have used biometric identification technologies like facial recognition.

 And while some police services have mentioned a specific facial recognition tool, one developed by U.S.-based start-up Clearview AI, that is clearly not the only such tool out there, nor is it the only one used by Canadian law enforcement agencies.